 How we do an eye test?

-Eye test for kids/senior citizens/people with ailments like diabetes, hypertension etc
+Eye Check Up for kids/senior citizens/people with ailments like diabetes, hypertension etc

 Children should receive their first comprehensive eye examination before the age of 3, unless a specific condition or history of family childhood vision problems warrants an earlier examination.